frictionlessdata/datapackage-pipelines/README.md

   If omitted, then `.` (the current directory) will be assumed.

 - `force-format` - Specifies whether to force all output files to be generated with the same format
-    - if `true` (the default), all resources will use the same format
+    - if `True` (the default), all resources will use the same format
-    - if `false`, format will be deduced from the file extension.
+    - if `False`, format will be deduced from the file extension.
 Resources with unknown extensions will be discarded.
 - `format` - Specifies the type of output files to be generated (if `force-format` is true): `csv` (the default) or `json`
 - `handle-non-tabular` - Specifies whether non tabular resources (i.e. resources without a `schema`) should be dumped as well to the resulting datapackage.
     (See note below for more details)